Pope Francis’ encyclical: your questions answered

 In Laudato Si' Pope Francis speaks openly about the devastating effects of climate change on people and the planet.
 He says that climate change is real, urgent and it must be tackled.
 He also describes the climate as "a common good, belonging to all and meant for all".

 This is not the first time Pope Francis has spoken about climate change.
-During his trip to the Philippines earlier this year, journalists asked him whether he thought that mankind was responsible for climate change, to which he replied, “I don’t know if it is all [man’s fault] but the majority is, for the most part, it is man who continuously slaps down nature”.
+During his trip to the Philippines in 2015, journalists asked him whether he thought that mankind was responsible for climate change, to which he replied, “I don’t know if it is all [man’s fault] but the majority is, for the most part, it is man who continuously slaps down nature”.
 He has also expressed relief that there is a growing movement to tackle climate change.
 He said, “Thank God that today there are voices that are speaking out about this.”

 The nature of papal encyclicals means that Laudato Si' focuses on the broader issues of integral human development and stewardship of God’s creation.
 It highlights the greatest threats facing the human family today: climate change, growing global inequality and the destruction of nature.